D2-mods/Better-IWD-Pregen/README.md

 - Cooldown hotkeys working
 - No auto-Search (the FindTraps() script action doesn't work)

-NOTE: Bard Song and Turn Undead won't prevent auto-attacking, but you can keep them active during battle if the character is standing outside melee aggro range (obviously with a melee weapon equipped)
+> Note: Bard Song and Turn Undead won't prevent auto-attacking, but you can keep them active during battle if the character is standing outside melee aggro range.
+If you're planning to use those regularly for a character, I'd suggest giving them the d2scrp- script to keep them in Cooldown mode by default.

 --